Home > Best Places Santa Barbara

 The 6 Best Neighborhoods in Santa Barbara for Tourists

 1. East Beach

-East Beach is a great choice for first time visitors, families and those who prefer peace and quiet.
-East Beach is one of the first beaches you’ll find as you enter Santa Barabara heading north from Los Angeles.
-The area offers easy access to the beach, the zoo and downtown.
-While it is a bit further from the center of town, it offers a more laid-back and quieter stay option.
-You are never more than five or 10 minutes from anywhere in Santa Barbara and this section of beach is perfect for the first time visit.
+East Beach is a great choice for first-time visitors, families, and those who prefer peace and quiet.
+It is one of the first beaches you’ll find as you enter Santa Barabara heading north from Los Angeles.
+The area offers easy access to the beach, zoo, and downtown.
+While it is a bit further from the center of town, you are never more than 5 or 10 minutes from anywhere.
+This section of beach offers a more laid-back and quieter stay option and is perfect for a first-time visit.

 2. West Beach